grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 ## Configure metrics delivery

+Before components can collect Prometheus metrics, you must have a component responsible for writing those metrics somewhere.

 The [prometheus.remote_write][] component is responsible for delivering Prometheus metrics to one or Prometheus-compatible endpoints.
 Once a `prometheus.remote_write` component is defined, other Grafana Agent Flow